PavelZinchenko/EventHorizon-Editor/README.md

 ## Quests

+You can email me any interesting quests you made.
+If I like it, I'll add it to the game.

 #### Quest Types
 * Common - can be started multiple times
 * Singleton - like common, but only one can be active at a time